troclaux/notes/sql.md

 - `DELETE`: remove data from a table

 - `CREATE TABLE`: create new table in the database
-  - `FOREIGN KEY`: creates a column with the values of the column of another table
+  - `FOREIGN KEY`: creates a column with the values of a column in another table
     - `CASCADE`: defines what happens to foreign keys when the reference is changed
       - `ON DELETE`: when a record in the primary table is deleted, any records in the foreign key table that reference the deleted primary key will also be deleted
       - ON UPDATE: changes on primary table also apply to child tables